Basic Academic and Environmental Principles

 - Behavior or language that is offensive to others

-- Bringing pets into the library (“working” dogs are allowed)
+- Bringing pets into any of the library facilities (service dogs are allowed)

 - Eating within library buildings, except as served during library events